pxvle-pxvlovic/website-security-checker/README.md

 Point it at a domain, get back a security report: TLS health, HTTP security headers, and email spoofing protection (SPF/DMARC), combined into a scored result, with history saved so you can look back on past scans.

 This is a personal learning project.
-Three services in two different languages, containerized, with authentication and persistence; built to expose myself to backend architecture, and Docker.
+Three services in two different languages, containerized, with authentication and persistence; built to expose myself to backend architecture and Docker.

 ## What it checks